esroyo/lume.land/docs/advanced/plugins.md

   message: "© This code belongs to ACME inc.",
 }));

-site.hooks.changeCssBanner("This code is open source");
+site.hooks.changeMessage("This code is open source");

 export default site;
 ```